kevinzhuang01/srp_2025/_profiles/valerieliang.md

 topical_areas: Applied Computer Science; Applied Mathematics; Artificial Intelligence and Intelligent Systems; Computer Science; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: "Iâ\x80\x99ve always found technology to be most valuable when it has a widespread effect, not only because it brings convenience to humansâ\x80\x99 everyday lives, but because it facilitates more understanding, accessibility, and shared curiosity.
+While I think researching machine learning and artificial intelligence theory has its own merit, the interdisciplinary applications of ML/AI research are where this powerful technology can be used to facilitate discovery in other fields.
+  I see AI not just as a tool to automate labor, but as a way to amplify human insightâ\x80\x94contextualizing and making sense of complex systems so we can solve problems at a scale and depth that was once unimaginable.
+I appreciate the mission of the Sustainable Research Pathways program and the Sustainable Horizons Institute because I also believe that true innovation is unlocked by a thriving, inclusive community of different perspectives and ideas.
+SRPâ\x80\x99s approach of inviting researchers from all backgrounds promotes an environment that allows for building connections and ensuring widespread discovery, leading to more innovative and robust scientific outcomes for everyone.
+This past summer, I contributed to a National Science Foundation-funded research internship.
+  My work focused on decentralized reinforcement learning for cooperative truck-drone delivery systems, particularly, multi-agent coordination between ground vehicles and UAVs.
+My solution was to design a novel model that achieved a 48% reduction in delivery time in real-world simulations.
+The project's interdisciplinary natureâ\x80\x94spanning aerospace vehicle operations to civil engineering road logisticsâ\x80\x94required me to quickly master domain-specific concepts like drone flight dynamics, which were outside my computer science background.
+This fostered a collaborative, two-way knowledge exchange; I applied my expertise to advance the project's methodology while instructing peers on reinforcement learning principles and our multi-agent architecture, while they taught me about concepts like Momentum Theory and taught me how to actually fly drones.
+My commitment to this research extended well beyond the program's conclusion, culminating in its recent acceptance for presentation at the Transportation Research Board Annual Meeting.
+Successfully elevating my summer's work to a peer-reviewed publication has reinforced my commitment to pursuing technically rigorous research with demonstrable real-world impact.
+My research trajectory has given me a deeply practical perspective on applied AI.
+In my current role at the Kennedy Krieger Instituteâ\x80\x99s Center for Neurodevelopmental and Imaging Research, I specialize in the computational foundations of neurocognitive studies.
+While my primary responsibility was data preprocessing, I identified a critical bottleneck: researchers were spending excessive time on manual, tedious data quantification tasks.
+To solve this, I proactively designed and implemented optimized, automated pipelines that extracted key feature data from participant samples, freeing researchers from cumbersome pre-processing, reclaiming their time for higher-value analysis, and accelerating the pace of our research.
+Learning from professionals like Dr.
+  Musad Haque, who works at APL, gave me a practical view of the AI field I want to enter.
+His lectures moved beyond theory, detailing the challenges of developing robust multi-agent systems for space robotics, such as managing communication latency and ensuring autonomous decision-making in unpredictable environments.
+This was a compelling, real-world illustration of the work I find most meaningful: solving complex, large-scale problems through cooperative and autonomous systems.
+Seeing how these principles are applied to projects like satellite servicing or planetary exploration reinforced my ambition to contribute to similarly impactful work.
+Similarly, my visit to the Oak Ridge National Laboratory provided a valuable, behind-the-scenes look at a major research institution.
+Engaging with researchers like Dr. Peter Fuhr, who discussed his work on sensor networks for critical infrastructure, and touring facilities like the Oak Ridge Leadership Computing Facility (OLCF) allowed me to see the collaborative dynamic firsthand.
+I witnessed how teams bridge disciplines, combining domain expertise in material science, engineering, and computer science to achieve breakthroughs.
+This experience confirmed that an environment that blends deep, specialized knowledge with a mission-driven purpose is precisely where I can contribute most effectively.
+Ultimately, my aim is a research career where I can tackle complex problems alongside other dedicated scientists.
+The SRP program represents the ideal environment for this, offering a direct pathway to contribute to meaningful work while learning the collaborative practices that drive innovation at a high level.
+There is no substitute for firsthand experience, and the opportunity to work directly with passionate experts on consequential problems is exactly the kind of experience I am seeking.
+I am eager to contribute to a team while gaining a practical understanding of how to build a meaningful career at the intersection of AI and public impact."
 ---

 ## Academic Interests